When people start on the Weight Watchers (WW) program, they want to know what has worked for others....

 Good luck - you can do it!

 Disclaimer/Please Note: In 2018 I began including Weight Watchers (WW) points in my recipes.
-I calculate the WW points for the blue plan, based on a my nutrition calculator plug-in and my own Weight Watchers points calculator on my WW app.
+I calculate the WW points based on my nutrition calculator plug-in and my own Weight Watchers points calculator on my WW app.
 I’m a longtime Weight Watchers Member who believes in the program and their message about the Weight Watchers plan being a healthy and balanced lifestyle and not a diet.
 However, this site is not affiliated with Weight Watchers in any way.
 What I write here is about my personal experience on the plan.
 The views expressed are my own and do not reflect the views of Weight Watchers.
-The WW Logo, Weight Watchers, myWW, SmartPoints, FitPoints, Points and Wellness that Works are trademarks of WW International, Inc. and are not owned by me.
+The WW Logo, Weight Watchers, myWW, SmartPoints, FitPoints, Personal Points, Points and Wellness that Works are trademarks of WW International, Inc. and are not owned by me.